-Non-limited relative growth - diam with auto height
+Non-limited relative growth

 The amount of increase returned by the relative growth equation is applied to the tree.
-Tree height is allowed to update automatically according to the allometry equations.

 This behavior can be applied to seedlings, saplings, and adults of any species.
 Any tree species/type combination to which it is applied must also have a light behavior applied.